andreros/react-msw-example-app/README.md

 ## Application Tech Stack

 -   `React` framework (with Typescript) for the overall application development;
 -   `Typescript` coding language;
+-   `Mock Service Worker` to mock API calls;
-- `SASS` to build the needed application styles;
+-   `SASS` style pre-processor to build the needed application styles;
 -   `Axios` to communicate with the backend API;
 -   `DotEnv` to load project environment variables;
+-   `PicniCSS` lightweight CSS framework for UI styling;

+## Application Support tools

+-   `Prettier` for code formatting;
 -   `Webpack` to bundle the application and serve it in development mode;
-- `Mock Service Worker` to mock API calls;
-- `PicniCSS` lightweight CSS framework for UI styling;
+-   `Log4Brains` to manage Architectural Decision Record (ADR) and generate static HTML knowledge base;
 -   `Statoscope` to generate reports about the application;

 ## Installation and application bootstrap